Cubs vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has collected 28 hits with seven doubles, a triple, eight home runs and 21 walks.
-He has driven in 19 runs with two stolen bases.
+- Buxton has 28 hits with seven doubles, a triple, eight home runs, 21 walks and 19 RBI.
+He's also stolen two bases.

 Buxton Recent Games